tjj9020/kinable/PROJECT_PLAN.md

         *   Integrate existing `IModerationProvider` implementations as tasks within the Step Function.
         *   Update `ChatRouterFunction` to invoke this Step Function workflow instead of direct Lambda calls for moderation.
     *   **Multi-Region Consideration**: Step Function definition should be deployable per region.
 Interactions with other regional services (Lambdas, `ModerationLogTable`) must be region-contained.
 Use region-aware naming for the Step Function.
-    *   **Definition of Done**: Moderation flow is managed by Step Functions.
-Existing moderation capabilities are preserved.
-Unit tests for Step Function integration pass.
+    *   **Definition of Done**:
+        * Moderation flow is managed by real AWS Step Functions, not simulated workflows.
+        * Existing moderation capabilities are preserved.
+        * Unit tests and integration tests with actual Step Functions verify expected behavior.
     *   **Commit Point**: After Step Function based moderation engine is implemented and tested.

 *   **Step 5.2: Readability Rewriter Service**